Drusus Julius Caesar: Career

 Drusus' first office was that of quaestor in AD 10.
-Being politically inclined, he was made a permanent member of the Senate committee Augustus had founded in AD 13 to draw up the Senate's daily business.
+Being politically inclined, he was made a permanent member of the committee Augustus had founded in AD 13 to draw up the Senate's daily business.

-In August of 14 his adoptive grandfather Augustus died.
+In August of AD 14 his adoptive grandfather Augustus died.
 In his honor, Drusus read a eulogy before the rostra at his funeral.
 The next month, on 17 September, the senate met to confirm his father as princeps.
 Among his first acts as emperor, Tiberius instituted the Sodales Augustales, a priesthood of the cult of Augustus which members of the imperial family, such as Drusus, joined.
-This wasn't his first religious post though, as he had been a pontifex since AD 7/8 - an important step to the prestigious pontifex maximus.
+This was not his first religious post though, as he had been a pontifex since AD 7/8 - an important step to the prestigious pontifex maximus.
 Since 14 May AD 14, he was a member of the Fratres Arvales as well.

 Drusus had little time to mourn the death of Augustus or celebrate the ascendance of his father Tiberius: the legions in the Rhine and Illyricum were in mutiny.
 They had not received the bonuses promised to them by Augustus, and when it became clear a response from Tiberius was not forthcoming, they revolted.
 On 17 or 18 September, Drusus was sent to deal with the troops in Illyricum, and a delegation was sent to confer proconsular imperium maius upon Germanicus, who dealt with the situation on the Rhine.
 Drusus did not require proconsular powers because he was consul designate.